ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Interactive Fertilization
 ''''''''''''''''''''''''''''''
-CLM adds nitrogen directly to the soil mineral nitrogen pool to meet crop nitrogen demands.
+CLM simulates fertilization by adding nitrogen directly to the soil mineral nitrogen pool to meet crop nitrogen demands using both industrial fertilizer and manure application.
 CLM’s separate crop land unit ensures that natural vegetation will not access the fertilizer applied to crops.
-Fertilizer in CLM5BGCCROP is prescribed by crop function types spatially for each year based on the LUMIP land use and land cover change time series (LUH2 for historical and SSPs for future) (:ref:`Lawrence et al. 2016 <Lawrenceetal2016>`).
+Fertilizer in CLM5BGCCROP is prescribed by crop functional types and varies spatially for each year based on the LUMIP land use and land cover change time series (LUH2 for historical and SSPs for future) (:ref:`Lawrence et al. 2016 <Lawrenceetal2016>`).
-There are two fields that are used to prescribe industrial fertilizer.
+One of two fields is used to prescribe industrial fertilizer based on the type of simulation.
-On the surface data set the field CONST_FERTNITRO_CFT specifies the annual fertilizer application for a non-transient simulations in g N/m\ :sup:`2`/yr.
+For non-transient simulations, annual fertilizer application in g N/m\ :sup:`2`/yr is specified on the land surface data set by the field CONST_FERTNITRO_CFT.
-In the case of a transient simulation this is replaced by the landuse.timeseries file with the field FERTNITRO_CFT which is also in g N/m\ :sup:`2`/yr.
+In transient simulations, annual fertilizer application is specified on the land use time series file by the field FERTNITRO_CFT, which is also in g N/m\ :sup:`2`/yr.
 The values for both of these fields come from the LUMIP time series for each year.
-In addition to the industrial fertilizer there is a background manure fertilizer on the clm parameters file with the field manunitro.
-For the current CLM5BGCCROP, this is set to 0.002 kg N/m\ :sup:`2`/yr.
-Since CLM’s denitrification rate is high and results in a 50% loss of the unused available nitrogen each day, fertilizer is applied slowly to minimize the loss and maximize plant uptake.
-Fertilizer application begins during the emergence phase of crop development and continues for 20 days, which helps reduce large losses of nitrogen from leaching and denitrification during the early stage of crop development.
+In addition to the industrial fertilizer, background manure fertilizer is specified on the parameter file by the field 'manunitro'.
+For the current CLM5BGCCROP, manure N is applied at a rate of 0.002 kg N/m\ :sup:`2`/yr.
+Because previous versions of CLM (e.g., CLM4) had rapid denitrification rates, fertilizer is applied slowly to minimize N loss (primarily through denitrification) and maximize plant uptake.
+The current implementation of CLM5 inherits this legacy, although denitrification rates are slower in the current version of the model (:ref:`Koven et al. 2013 <Kovenetal2013>`).
+As such, fertilizer application begins during the emergence phase of crop development and continues for 20 days, which helps reduce large losses of nitrogen from leaching and denitrification during the early stage of crop development.
 The 20-day period is chosen as an optimization to